rticommunity/telegraf/README.md

 ## How to use it:

-#### Include RTI Connector library to the library path (e.g. LD_LIBRARY_PATH)
+#### Include RTI Connector C library to the library path

-RTI Go Connector dynamically links to RTI Connector C library, so the Connectory C library should be included in the environment variable for library path (e.g. LD_LIBRARY_PATH).
-After you built Telegraf, the RTI C Connector repository is checked out under the vendor directory.
-You can include the Connector C library like the following.
+RTI Go Connector dynamically links to RTI Connector C library.
+The path for Connector C library should be included in the environment variable for library path (e.g. ```LD_LIBRARY_PATH```).
+After you build Telegraf, the RTI C Connector library is checked out under the vendor directory.
+You can include the path like the following.

 ```
 $ export LD_LIBRARY_PATH=$GOPATH/src/github.com/influxdata/telegraf/vendor/github.com/rticommunity/rticonnextdds-connector-go/rticonnextdds-connector/lib/x64Linux2.6gcc4.4.5:$LD_LIBRARY_PATH